SunnyJune21/Bridging_Program/README.md

-# My Python Learning Repository
+# Sonia's Python Learning Repository
 Welcome to my Python Learning Repository!
 This repository is a collection of coding exercises and projects that represent my journey as a Python student.
 It serves as a comprehensive showcase of my coding skills and knowledge, providing a valuable resource for potential employers to assess my abilities.

 ## About the Repository